MapsPeople/docs/collections/_product/index.md

 ![WebApp](/assets/product/webApp.png)

-The MapsIndoors Standard App Suite also includes a plug and play Kiosk solution.
-The solution can be run on a kiosk stand and help one-time users of a facility to find their way without having an app - for example at a Hospital.
+The MapsIndoors Standard App suite also includes a plug-and-play Kiosk web app.
+The app can be run on an information stand and help one-time users of a facility find their way without having an app - for example at a hospital.

 ![Kiosk](/assets/product/Kiosk1.png "Kiosk")